Piyush-Sharma79/calAiclone/README.md

 # CalAI - AI-Powered Food Recognition App
 ## By Piyush Sharma

-A mobile application built for the HealEasy internship assignment that uses AI-powered food recognition to analyze meal photos, display nutritional data, and track dietary habits.
+A mobile application built for the HealEasy that uses AI-powered food recognition to analyze meal photos, display nutritional data, and track dietary habits.
 The app leverages Google Cloud Vision API for food detection and USDA FoodData Central API for nutritional information, with Supabase as the backend service.

 ## 📱 Features